The Real Danger When You Have An Inner Conflict

-If you feel torn between a “this or that” situation or if you’re losing sleep fretting about choices you’ve made or have to make, or if you’re feeling regret or remorse over something you had to do or are still doing then you may be suffering from an inner conflict.
+If you feel torn between a “this or that” situation or if you’re losing sleep fretting about choices you’ve made or have to make, or if you’re feeling regret or remorse over something you had to do or are still doing, then you may be suffering from an inner conflict.

 These signs and others are symptoms of inner conflict, but the feelings you are experiencing aren’t the worst of it.
-Inner conflicts causing you to worry are also a potential cause for autoimmune disease and cancer.
+Inner conflicts causing you to worry are also a potential cause of autoimmune disease and cancer.

-Bringing into physical reality the choice/decision that is eating away at you.
+Bringing the choice/decision into physical reality that is eating away at you.

 What An Inner Conflict Is

-If you look more closely, you’ll see the sinister side of this overlooked demoralizing killer.
+If you look more closely, you’ll see the sinister side of this overlooked, demoralizing killer.

 The devil represents hell or a state of pain and torment.

-Tired From Fighting Yourself
+Tired Of Fighting Yourself

 Your energy drains more and more as time goes on.
-You look for answers not realizing that it’s a subconscious process that continues to weaken you.
+You look for answers, not realizing that it’s a subconscious process that continues to weaken you.

-Many years ago I suffered from exhaustion while living in Calgary, Alberta Canada.
+Many years ago, I suffered from exhaustion while living in Calgary, Alberta, Canada.

 What?
-I asked, looking at him thinking he was a looney tune.
+I asked, looking at him, thinking he was a looney tune.

 Inner Conflict examples: